LeviniaK/SchoolBusTrackingSystem/README.md

 **Navigate to the project directory in your terminal and compile the Java files:**
 -cd SchoolBusTrackingSystem
-javac -d out src/src/src/*.java
+-javac -d out src/src/src/*.java

-**Run the program, use the following command:### Pre-requisites** java -cp out src.src.src.SchoolBusTrackingSystem
+**Run the program, use the following command:###
+-java -cp out src.src.src.SchoolBusTrackingSystem

 **Requirements.**
 1. Java Development Kit(JDK) 17